emdailey/spot/doc/manual/operation.rst

 Startup
 =======

-To start SPOT, activate your instillation environment and then activate SPOT with the command "spot".
+To start SPOT, activate your installation environment and then activate SPOT with the command "spot".
 When the program starts it will look like this:

 .. image:: figures/ProgramStart.*

-.. note:: Options for the spot command are ....
+.. .. note:: Options for the spot command are ....

 If it has not been selected by default, switch to the ``CPanel`` tab on the right side of the SPOT program.
 Switching to CPanel